AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-AMD-GPUs.md

 Then restart the container and attach again.
 If you check `python --version` it should now say `Python 3.9.5` or newer.

-Run `rm -rf /dockerx/stable-diffusion-webui/venv` inside the container and then follow the steps in "Installing and running using Docker" again, skipping the `git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui` and using the modified launch-command below instead:
+Run `rm -rf /dockerx/stable-diffusion-webui/venv` inside the container and then follow the steps in "Installing and running on Linux with AMD GPUs (Docker)" again, skipping the `git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui` and using the modified launch-command below instead:

 ```bash
 # It's possible that you don't need "--precision full", dropping "--no-half" however crashes my drivers